samuelolteanu/esphome-pellet-stove-controller/README.md

 Disclaimer:
 IT HAS THE POTENTIAL TO BURN DOWN YOUR HOUSE OR EVEN WORSE AND I WILL NOT BE RESPONSIBLE FOR IT IN ANY WAY.

+Warning: disconnecting the display will result in a bootloop.
+Auger should stay off all the time when this happens. else use other pin or high/low input relay.

 Hardware used:
  - Sensors:
     - Stoves own 10k themistors, exhaust k type thermocuple, and negative air pressure binary sensor (presostat)